Jamaican slider

 The Jamaican slider (Trachemys terrapen), also known as the Cat Island slider, is a species of fresh water turtle in the family Emydidae.
 It is found in the Bahamas (where it is introduced) and Jamaica.
 As it is not currently found on any of the other surrounding islands in the region, it is assumed that the Jamaican slider was introduced from one of these countries to the other.
-Even though the popular theory was that these turtles originated from Jamaica, current geological evidence may suggest that they were in the Bahamas long before the native Taíno first went to the Bahamian islands.
-There is also evidence from archeological sites on San Salvador that the Taíno ate these turtles and transplanted them around the West Indies.
+Even though the popular theory was that these turtles originated from Jamaica, current geological evidence may suggest that they were in the Bahamas long before the Indigenous Lucayans first went to the Bahamian islands.
+There is also evidence from archeological sites on San Salvador that the Lucayans ate these turtles and transplanted them around the West Indies.

 Description

 Jamaican sliders are freshwater turtles of moderate size.
 Males average at 200 mm carapace length (CL) and females are larger at 270 mm CL.
 The adults are a dark brown to olive colour with very faint markings.
 The juveniles are more clearly marked and these markings apparently disappear within the first three years.